FutureDevGuy/BigIdeasMart/README.md

-# 🛒 E-commerce Product API named BIGIDEASMART
+# 🛒 E-commerce Product API

 A robust backend E-commerce API built with Django REST Framework (DRF) and JWT Authentication.
 This project powers an online marketplace that supports user authentication, category and product management, and advanced filtering/searching.